DavidSu-Yuan/holohub/applications/colonoscopy_segmentation/README.md

 ### Requirements

 - Python 3.8+
-- The provided applications are configured to either use the AJA capture card for input stream, or a pre-recorded video of the colonoscopy data (replayer).
+- The provided applications are configured to either use the AJA or Yuan capture card for input stream, or a pre-recorded video of the colonoscopy data (replayer).
 Follow the [setup instructions from the user guide](https://docs.nvidia.com/holoscan/sdk-user-guide/aja_setup.html) to use the AJA capture card.

 ### Data